 Interpersonal relationships in a professional setting are built on clear expectations of what is expected from all participants.
 Your colleagues and teammates deserve to have clear, measurable goals and know what is expected of them, and what you will do to support their work.
 Whether you are communicating with a large group, a small team, or an individual, be sure to make expectations crystal clear.

 Transparency helps break down barriers in communication and performance within an organization.
 Employees need to know what their company’s policies and goals are, so they stay motivated and productive.
 When a leader shows transparency about the goals of the company, it helps build trust and rapport between management and employees.

 Good business leaders aren’t afraid to receive feedback from their colleagues, peers, and stakeholders.
 There may be other insights and opinions that you must consider before making a business decision.
 Team members need to know their insight and expertise is valued, or they will stop contributing.
 By encouraging open communication, showing empathy, and practicing active listening, you can get ideas and input from employees and partners.
 This helps build trust and mutual respect between leadership and a team.

 Though your words and messages may be crafted with skill and finesse, your actions are what people watch.
 Your communication extends beyond the written and spoken word.
 You must follow through with what you say you are going to do, or your credibility will be worthless.
 Align your actions with the rest of your messages to make sure people respect you a person and a leader.

 Get Ready to Start Your Business Career

-Campus.org, in partnership with MTI College, has an online business administration degree program that will help give you the training you need to begin your business career.
+Campus, formerly known as MTI College, has an online business administration degree program that will help give you the training you need to begin your business career.